Ernest Harmon Air Force Base: Cold War expansion and road construction

 The 11 mi long construction began with a line of corduroy roads comprising one half of the road and when Long Gull Pond was reached in the fall of 1954, the other half was constructed.
 The road followed the existing rail road line.
 It was necessary to build three access roads approximately 2 mi in length in order to facilitate construction of the bypass road.
 These roads were built to the same specifications as the bypass road as they were used constantly for heavy hauling.
 The concrete bridge over Cold Creek was built in 1954 and the 60 ft concrete bridge over Warm Creek was programmed for completion in 1956.
 Not counting equipment, 90000 yd3 of fill.
 30000 yd3 of crushed rock and 15000 yd3 of earth were used before the final 19 in of paving was laid down.
 Equipment and material were stored at the Gull Pond site.
 The bypass road was officially opened to the public in October 1957 and named the Hanson Memorial Highway.
 The third construction operation was cancelled.

 The 347th (changed to the 823rd in 1954) Engineer Aviation Battalion was disbanded in 1957 and most of the men went back to the US.
 The two battalion commanders at the time were, Colonel Germain and Major Truet.
 The medical officer was V.H.
 Berry and the ground safety officer was 1st Lieutenant Arthur Everitt.
 The general construction on the base (buildings, roads and runways) was done under the base supervision of Colonel Koski and Colonel Bailey.
 J.A.
 Jones held the construction contract from 1954 to 1959.
 From 1956 to 1959, Major Ray was the superintendent for the asphalt, rock crushing and concrete operations for J.A.
 Jones and was responsible for the construction of 200 on base houses, two seven-story barracks for 1,500 airmen, additional runways and the Central Heating (steam) Plant.
-Colonel Koski died in 1989 and Lieutenant Colonel Ray died on New Year's Eve, 1989.
-One of the barracks is now used as residences for the College of the North Atlantic as well as a hotel during the summer tourist season.
+One of the barracks is used as residences for the College of the North Atlantic as well as a hotel during the summer tourist season.
 The other barrack was converted into a six-story apartment complex known as the Stephenville Manor.